andi-nugroho/andi-nugroho/README.md

 I'm a Software Developer dedicated to crafting innovative solutions in the Blockchain space.

-Leveraging languages like JavaScript, Rust, Python and frameworks such as Hardhat & Next.js,
+Leveraging languages like TypeScript, Rust, Python and frameworks such as Hardhat & Next.js,

 I'm passionate about Web3's potential and thrive on complex challenges.